 NB it is the headteacher's responsibility to contact and refer to the LADO when necessary.
 The only exceptions are when the allegation is against the headteacher, in which instance the chair of governors will undertake that responsibility; or where a member of staff is concerned that appropriate action has not been taken by the headteacher in relation to an allegation against somebody who works at the school or feels anxious about reporting to those individuals, in which instance the member of staff should contact the LADO directly in order to safeguard children.
-The LADO's contact details are above and are readily accessible and visible to staff within the school, and displayed on the DSL posters across the whole school.
+The LADO's contact details are above and are readily accessible and visible to staff within the staffroom.